 Make Sure They Can Afford To Be Homeowners

-Owning a house in Washington State comes with its own set of costs.
+Owning a house in Tacoma comes with its own set of costs.
 Aside from repaying you or the bank, your family member will need to be able to swing maintenance, repairs, taxes, insurance, and interest each month.
 Many of these expenses weren’t things they had to pay if they were previously renting.
 Make sure they understand that home ownership is more than just a mortgage payment.